 That WiFi can help you access important tools, like My Disney Experience, Disney World’s free planning app, Play Disney Parks (another free app), or posting vacation pics on Instagram!

 We hope this list gives you some ideas on how to SAVE on your next Disney World vacation!
 These savings may be small, but when you use them strategically, those savings can add up over the course of one vacation, and certainly over the course of several vacations.
 While Disney can be pricey, it IS possible to do Disney World while sticking to a budget.
-Keep checking back for even more money-saving tips, like this video below!
+Keep checking back for even more money-saving tips!

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!